rigljs/rigl/README.md

     // define a new Observer object
     const obs = this.$observer()

-    // define a new event "get-arr" and a callback function obs.on('get-arr', event => event.currentTarget.arrTwo = this.arrOne)
+    /* define a new event "get-arr" and a callback function where the keyword is "this" from the R-TWO component is available through the second parameter, which is called "self" */ obs.on('get-arr', (event, self) => self.arrTwo = this.arrOne)
   </script>
 </r-one>